Student Employment Guidelines

 Top of Page

+All student hours must be recorded for each day in a pay period that is worked.
 Hours worked in one pay period may not be reported in a different pay period.
+In Workday, students have access to the current pay period and the one immediately prior.
 If a student makes an error or forgets to report hours, they should be in touch with their supervisor as soon as possible for assistance.
+Note that falsification of time sheets is grounds for immediate dismissal from a job.

 Top of Page

 Work Schedules: Supervisors and student employees are expected to work together to establish work schedules.
 Schedules may be fixed, variable, or a combination of the two.
-Some positions may have special projects or peak periods when students are scheduled for concentrated blocks of time.
+Some jobs may have special projects or peak periods when students are scheduled for concentrated blocks of time.
 Supervisors and student employees should consider academic and extracurricular workload, schedules of other jobs that are held, as well as department needs, when determining work schedules.
 Student employees should inform their supervisor of any known conflicts in their schedules that may prevent them from working.

 If illness or some other unavoidable circumstance prevents attendance at work, the student employee must notify the supervisor as soon as possible.
 It is the student employee’s responsibility to find an approved substitute if the supervisor has supplied a list of names for that purpose.
 Continued absenteeism is cause for disciplinary action or dismissal.